czim/laravel-pxlcms/README.md

 ### Generator

+- relationship handling:
-- relationship handling: negative reference
+    - negative reference
     - autosort relation?

-- images
-    - multilingual: keep simple for now, optionally pass in locale, but only deal with app()->getLocale() for now.
-        - but do allow injecting it through the relation
+    - (optionally) adjust the relation name to plural for count > 1 reverse relationships

 - models:
-    also generate ide-helper docblock!
+    - store general attribute information (including type) for all attributes, not just for fillables for more complete ide-helper generation

 ## Credits

 - [Coen Zimmerman][link-author]